-Various mechanistic pathways have been proposed to explain QBO teleconnections (FIG. 3) but the processes involved remain uncertain.
+Various mechanistic pathways have been proposed to explain QBO teleconnections (FIG. 2) but the processes involved remain 77 uncertain.
 Determining the strength of impacts, either from observations or models, can be challenging.
-The QBO has been 74 reliably observed since the 1950s, limiting the observational record to \sim 70 years 1, which results in large uncertainty in observed impacts2.
-Distinguishing QBO influence from other sources of interannual variability such as the El Niño-Southern 76 Oscillation (ENSO), large tropical volcanic eruptions, and the 11-year solar cycle, is often not straightforward although the 77 QBO's distinct timescale is of some aid [40, 41].
-Observational studies show that QBO impacts can differ in their sensitivity to 78 the height region of the QBO.
-Some impacts are maximised using 50 hPa (~ 21 km) winds to identify the QBO phase while others maximise when using 20 hPa (\sim 27 km) or 70 hPa (\sim 19 km), suggesting different physical mechanisms are present.
-Many of the proposed pathways for QBO impacts overlap and interact, which creates substantial challenges for identifying the 81 dominant pathways and mechanisms.
-Models can provide larger samples than observations and can be configured to exclude 82 competing influences such as ENSO, but are affected by modelling uncertainties in both the pathway mechanisms and the 83 representation of the QBO.
-84
+The QBO has been 78 reliably observed since the 1950s, effectively limiting the observational record to ~ 70 years.
+(Although a reconstruction of the 79 QBO back to 1900 exists, its reliability prior to the 1950s is unclear [40, 41].)
+Metrics for observed impacts (e.g., a subtropical 80 jet shift) can usually be obtained from reanalyses, and systematic inter-reanalysis differences are generally small enough that, 81 in most cases, different modern reanalyses are equally suitable for characterizing an observed teleconnection over a given time 82 period [42, 43].
+Uncertainty in observed QBO impacts is therefore due primarily to the limited sample size available (i.e., 83 the limited observational record).
+Distinguishing OBO influence from other sources of interannual variability such as the El 84 Niño-Southern Oscillation (ENSO), large tropical volcanic eruptions, and the 11-year solar cycle is often not straightforward, 85 although the QBO's distinct timescale is of some aid [44, 45].
+Observational studies show that QBO impacts can differ in their 86 sensitivity to the height region of the QBO.
+Some impacts are maximised using 50 hPa (\sim 21 km) winds to identify the QBO 87 phase while others are maximised using 20 hPa (\sim 27 km) or 70 hPa (\sim 19 km), suggesting different physical mechanisms are 88 present.
+Many of the proposed pathways for QBO impacts overlap and interact, creating substantial challenges in identifying 89 the dominant pathways and mechanisms.
+Models can provide larger samples than observations and can be configured to exclude 90

-If the processes underlying the QBO and its teleconnections are simulated with sufficient accuracy then long-range weather forecasting can benefit from the QBO's high predictability, which can extend out to several years [12, 42, 43].
-We first give an overview of tropical and subtropical impacts that could potentially be forecast more skilfully, followed by extratropical impacts.
+- on competing influences such as ENSO, but are affected by modelling uncertainties in both the pathway mechanisms and the - 92 representation of the QBO. - 93 If the processes underlying the QBO and its teleconnections are simulated with sufficient accuracy, long-range weather - 94 forecasting can benefit from the QBO's high predictability, which can extend out to several years [12, 46, 47].